 What is Attack Tree Analysis?

 Attack trees allow threats against system security to be modeled concisely in a graphical format.
-The effectiveness of internet security, network security, banking system security, installation and personnel security may all be modeled using attack trees.
+The effectiveness of cyber security, network security, banking system security, automotive cybersecurity, installation and personnel security may all be modeled using attack trees.

-With the increased risk of terrorist attacks on homeland security, hacking attacks on computer systems and computer-based fraud on banking systems, AttackTree is an invaluable tool to system designers and security personnel.
+With the increased risk of terrorist attacks on homeland security, hacking attacks on computer systems and computer-based fraud on banking systems, AttackTree is an invaluable tool to system designers and security personnel for security assessment.

 In order for an attack to succeed, the attack has to be initiated and various barriers overcome by the attacker.
 There may be different ways in which an individual or team could mount an attack on a system and there may be different levels of defense against different types of attack.

 Attack trees provide a graphical representation of how attacks might succeed and allow a probabilistic analysis of which attacks are most likely to succeed.
 The methodology can also reveal the vulnerability of your system, under specified constraints.
 For example, what are the most probable ways in which an attack will succeed in its objective at a relatively low cost to the attacker?

 Using AttackTree to Model Threats